Burmese 100A: Intermediate Burmese

 Instructors: Hanh Tran

-An introduction to modern spoken and written Vietnamese, including intensive drill on basic phonology and grammar.
+An introduction to modern spoken and written Vietnamese, designed for novice learner without any experience with the language.
 The first semester emphasizes phonetic concepts, syllable formations and tonal distinctions along with simple sentence structures in everyday topics.
-By the end of the second semester, students should be…
+Class activities focus on reading and writing skills,…

 Units: 5